Saxo review 2026: is it the best European broker for you?

 In this article, we review Saxo, a Danish investment bank founded in 1992, to help you decide whether it is the right broker for your investment goals in Europe.

 Over the last few years, Saxo has transformed itself from a trading-first platform into one of Europe's most compelling brokers for long-term investors.
-In 2024 and 2025, the company rolled out a deep pricing overhaul: custody fees were removed across core European markets, inactivity fees disappeared entirely, and trading commissions dropped to levels that are now competitive with, and sometimes lower than, Interactive Brokers.
+In 2024 and 2025, the company rolled out a deep pricing overhaul: custody fees were removed across core European markets, inactivity fees disappeared entirely, and trading commissions dropped to levels that are now competitive with, and sometimes lower than, Interactive Brokers (read our full IBKR review).
 In parallel, Saxo launched the SaxoInvestor interface, which gives passive ETF investors a cleaner experience than IBKR's platform.

 Two other developments matter for European investors.
-First, in 2025 the Swiss private banking group J. Safra Sarasin acquired a controlling stake of approximately 70% in Saxo, replacing the previous Chinese majority owner.
+First, J. Safra Sarasin is taking full ownership of Saxo: the Swiss private banking group closed its acquisition of a ~71% majority stake on 2 March 2026 (replacing the previous Chinese majority owner), and in July 2026 it agreed to buy founder Kim Fournais' remaining ~28.69% stake, moving to 100% once the deal clears customary regulatory approvals.
+As part of the March 2026 completion, Fournais stepped down as CEO to become chairman of the board, with Daniel Belfer appointed CEO.
 Second, S&P Global Ratings reaffirmed Saxo's A- long-term rating with stable outlook in March 2026.
 For European investors, this combination (Swiss ownership, Danish regulation, A- rating, SIFI status in Denmark) offers genuine counterparty diversification away from US-domiciled platforms.
 In an era of trade tensions, that is not a minor consideration.

 Saxo gives you access to over 71,000 instruments across ~50 global exchanges: stocks, ETFs, mutual funds, bonds, options, futures, CFDs, forex, and commodities.
 The product breadth and the depth of regulatory backing are difficult to match in the European retail brokerage space.